How to Grow Carolina Reaper Chili Peppers

 Pollinate your Carolina Reaper

-Now, if you’re growing your Carolina Reapers indoors, you may want to pollinate the flowers.
-This can be done by shaking the plants, gently, or using a small brush and brush the flowers.
+If you’re growing your Carolina Reapers indoors, you may want to pollinate the flowers.
+You can do this by gently shaking the plants or using a small brush to brush the flowers.

 Leave a Reply